algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ### 3.1 Virtual Processor

 #### Processor Specifications
-- Custom-designed processor specifications, tailored to emulate common functionalities of old mobile phones.
+- Custom-designed processor, tailored to emulate common functionalities of old mobile phones.
 - The processor will be inspired by typical characteristics of old mobile phone processors.

 #### Processor Capabilities